 - SALON -

 Headroom under beams: Forward salon 1.88 m, aft salon 1.98 m.
-Salon with two longitudinal settees:
+Salon with two longitudinal benches :

-Starboard side settee: 1.76 m x 0.52 m.
-The settee backs are inclined for more comfort.
-Central salon table: marquetry wooden table with bottle holder and foldable wings with moulded wood trim.
+Starboard bench: 1.76 m x 0.52 m.
+The backrests of the benches are inclined for more comfort.
+Central dining table: marquetry wood table with bottle holder and folding wings with moulded wooden trim.
 The table is fixed to the mast support pillar.
 Wooden and stainless steel shelves are present on port and starboard.
-Storage:
+Storage :

 Storage locker with door along the hull on port side.